hegdepavankumar/websites-a-programmer-should-visit/README.md

 ![1200x630wa](https://user-images.githubusercontent.com/85627085/230728339-92b6967d-3fef-4176-bca4-397994f14474.png)

-[EdX](https://www.edx.org/) is another leading online-learning platform that is open source instead of for-profit.
+[EdX](https://www.edx.org/) is another leading online learning platform that is open source instead of for-profit.
 It was founded by **Harvard University and MIT in 2012**, so you know that you’ll learn about cutting-edge technologies and theories.

 Through this learning platform, you can get exposure to ```C#, Java, jQuery, C++, Python, machine learning, R programming, SQL, mobile application design or development,``` and so on.